bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:34 AM CT, April 29</p>
+<p class="updated_time"> Latest data: 06:56 AM CT, April 29</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 63°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 5° *colder* than today.
+Today's high is 62°, which is 1° **warmer** than yesterday.
+Tomorrow is expected to be 4° *colder* than today.

 Currently:

-- 50°
+- 51°
-- Clear
+- Partly Cloudy
-- 95% humidity
+- 93% humidity
 - 5 mph wind
-- 0% cloud cover
+- 41% cloud cover
 - 34 AQI 🟩
+- 0.1 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>